aws/sagemaker-jumpstart-industry-pack/docs/source/text-summarizer-algos.rst

 -  BERT based encoder/decoder network [5]_ [6]_.
 Leverages the BERT
    embedding to semantically extract summaries.
 -  Reinforcement learning [3]_.
 It defines a coherence model.
-Then uses the combined output of the coherence model and Rouge scores as rewards to train a neural extractive summary network.
+Then uses the combined output of the coherence model and ROUGE scores as rewards to train a neural extractive summary network.
 -  Generative Adversarial Network [4]_.
 It includes a generator network and a discriminator network.
 The generator builds summaries